Saving snow leopards in Russia

 Video

-In Sailugemsky National Park, the snow leopard population has found an unlikely ally - ex-poachers.
+In Sailugemsky National Park, snow leopards have found an unlikely ally - ex-poachers.

-Their knowledge of the animal's movements and trap-setting was once used for hunting, but has now been reclaimed to monitor snow leopard populations thanks to a World Wildlife Fund project which began in 2015.

-Camera traps are used to monitor the snow leopard, which have seen a rise in population.

 -